ChrisnNg/wineDirect/README.md

 Connection to a backend so that # of items sold and quantity is persistent.

 Because the goal of this exercise is to evaluate my coding style and OO design skills, i will assume that an administrative panel will be out of scope.

+Mobile view is out of scope as unnecessary for a POS.
+Expect general view width to be roughly the size of a tablet.